Updated June 2022

 We’ve even written a post comparing the two cloud options.
 And this indeed improved the situation.
 Our users grasped the key differences between Amazon S3 and Google Drive, as well as their main features.

-But one issue still remained behind the curtains – the pricing comparison.
-Being the main competitors in the storage market, Amazon and Google offer a whole variety of product packages.
+As the main competitors in the storage market, Amazon and Google offer various product packages.
 And thus, users can’t tell heads or tails of their pricing, with so many plans and fees available.

 But don’t worry, our Pics.io team is going to give you a hand right now & sort out cloud storage pricing for you.